 Whether you notice these symptoms yourself or your child’s math teacher points them out to you, a professional at NeuroHealth AH can help make a diagnosis and give you the information you need to help your child succeed.

 Unfortunately, even in the 21st century, some people believe that learning disorders are a mark of low intelligence.
 Nothing could be further from the truth—learning disorders aren’t something you can control, and they aren’t a measure of intelligence or of later success in life.

 In fact, many kids who excel in areas like reading struggle with math.
 Other kids struggle with multiple learning disorders, like both dyslexia and dyscalculia, and they may feel depressed and anxious as they struggle to keep up in school through no fault of their own.
-With the right diagnosis and treatment, you and your child can understand how this learning disorder works and how to overcome it.
+With the right diagnosis and treatment, you and your child can understand how this learning disorder works and get the accommodations needed to overcome it.

-If you’re concerned about your child, reach out to our experts in Arlington Heights, IL.
-We provide neuropsychological treatments and assessments for patients of every age group.
+If you’re concerned about your child, reach out to the experts at NeuroHealth.
+We serve Arlington Heights, IL and the surrounding Chicagoland areas including Schaumburg, Des Plaines, Palatine, Mt Prospect and more by providing neuropsychological treatments and assessments for patients of every age group.
 Reach out today by calling (847) 754-9343 or contacting us online.